What are you looking for?

 Wildebeests and zebras

-If you want to keep it local but would like a complete contrast to the Serengeti and Ndutu, then Tanzania’s Tarangire National Park is a good choice.
-It’s not high season over January, February and March and there will be some rain but the landscape is beautifully green, there will be very few other visitors and the wildlife very different to the migration experience.
+For a complete contrast to the Serengeti and Ndutu, then Tanzania’s Tarangire National Park is a good choice.
+It’s not high season over January, February, and March, and there will be some rain, but the landscape is beautifully green, there will be very few other visitors, and the wildlife is very different from the migration experience.

 What Our Guests Have to Say?